SiobhanP1/art-shop-ecommerce-store/README.md

 * Where appropriate, HTML elements include 'aria-label' or 'aria-labelledby' attributes to describe the properties of elements to users visiting the site useing screen readers.
 * The level of contrast between the background and any text through the site has been measured.
+* Semantic HTML has been used throughout to help make the purpose of elements clear to screen readers.

 ## Features